-Dr. Kimberly Ramírez is Professor of English at LaGuardia-CUNY.
-Her specializations include drama and performance related to the unaccompanied children’s exodus Operation Pedro Pan that transported her mother, aunt, uncle, and 14,045 other Cuban children to the United States.
-Her academic and creative work has been featured in volumes, theatres, and conferences worldwide.
-She holds a Ph.D. in Theatre from the Graduate Center, CUNY, and an M.F.A. in Dramatic Writing from the University of Georgia.
+Dr. Kimberly del Busto Ramírez, Professor of English at CUNY-LaGuardia, teaches composition, dramatic literature, and playwriting.
+Their specializations include drama and performance related to the unaccompanied children’s exodus Operation Pedro Pan that transported their mother, aunt, uncle, and 14,045 other Cuban children to the United States.